Zinggi/elm-2d-game/documentation.md

 ```

 Display a tiled texture.
-TileWH specifys how many times the texture should be tiled.
+TileWH specifies how many times the texture should be tiled.

 ---